 - Now move to Import options, enter a workflow name tpc-workflow.
 Choose

 LF-GlueServiceRole for the IAM role and enter "dl" as the Table prefix.
-Leave the rest of the fields as default.
+Leave the rest of the

 - Choose Create.
 Wait for the status of the blueprints to go from Creating to Successfully